-Main themes and sectors addressed in the national State of Environment report
+• Main themes and sectors addressed in the national State of Environment report

 The purpose of this part is to provide an introduction to the national SOER and understanding of its structure as well as the main topics that are addressed in the report.
-The text adresses the legal requirement and frequency of the national SOER, methodological basis and use of indicators, structure of the report, overview of main themes addressed in the report and provides links to additional underlying information (e.g. national indicator system, additional reports if relevant, etc.).
+The text addresses the legal requirement and frequency of the national SOER, methodological basis and use of indicators, structure of the report, overview of main themes addressed in the report and provides links to additional underlying information (e.g. national indicator system, additional reports if relevant, etc.).
 Suggested length: up to 250 words.

-Key findings of the State of Environment report/ Key finding of the state of the environment
+• Key findings of the State of Environment report/ Key finding of the state of the environment

 The purpose of this part is to provide brief overview of the state of the environment in the country.
 It provides a summary of the key messages as well as key findings within the topics addressed in the latest national SOE report.
+Up-to-date data and information from other relevant official sources are also used.
 Suggested length: up to 800 words.